muskanTaza/Dash.Readme-docs/docs/GLOBAL COLLECTION ACCOUNTS/viewing-virtual-accounts-and-stablecoin-wallets/viewing-virtual-accounts.md

 # Viewing Virtual Account Details

 * Once on the Virtual Accounts screen, all Virtual Account details configured are displayed.
-* If you are configuring virtual accounts on behalf of other entities, the list of virtual entities configured for each entity are displayed.
+* If you are configuring virtual accounts on behalf of other entities, the list of virtual accounts configured for each entity are displayed.
 * For each virtual account, you can view the Account Name, Account Number, Currency, Bank, Swift Code (if applicable), and Local Routing Number (if applicable).

 To insert image post deployment